 - The percentage of students receiving special education services in our region has grown, while the state’s rate has decreased by more than 10 percent

-- Our English Language Learner (ELL) population has grown by an incredible 126 percent,.
+- Our English Language Learner (ELL) population has grown by 76 percent.
 Some Central Texas districts now serve five times the number of ELLs as ten years ago.

 The figure below illustrates changes in our low income student population across Central Texas over the last decade.